Medo-Babylonian conquest of the Assyrian Empire: Medes' intervention

 Map of the Median Empire at its greatest extent (6th century BC), according to the ancient Greek historian Herodotus.

 In October or November 615 BC, the Medes, under King Cyaxares, invaded Assyria and conquered the region around the city of Arrapha in preparation for a great final campaign against the Assyrians.

-That same year, they defeated Sinsharishkun at the Battle of Tarbisu, and in 614 BC, they conquered Assur, plundering the city and killing many of its inhabitants.
+That same year, they defeated Sinsharishkun at the Battle of Tarbiṣu, and in 614 BC, they conquered Assur, plundering the city and killing many of its inhabitants.
 Nabopolassar only arrived at Assur after the plunder had already begun and met with Cyaxares, allying with him, signing an anti-Assyrian pact and Nebuchadnezzar, son of Nabopolassar married a Median princess.
 Shortly after, Sinsharishkun made his last attempt at a counterattack, rushing to rescue the besieged city of Rahilu, but Nabopolassar's army had retreated before a battle could take place.

 In 612 BC, the Medes and Babylonians joined their forces to besiege Nineveh, taking the city after a lengthy and brutal siege, with the Medes playing a major part in the city's downfall.
 Although Sinsharishkun's fate is not entirely certain, it is commonly accepted that he died in the defense of Nineveh.